Hibiscus, coconut, and ginger combine for a uniquely creamy, lightly fruity, and floral herbal tea latte you can make in five minutes at home!

 As far as tools for making my coconut hibiscus latte, the list is short, too.
 Grab a small saucepan and mixing spoon.
 I recommend a slotted spoon so that you can easily strain out the solid ingredients.
 Lastly, a frothing wand will give you those fancy coffeehouse vibes with nice foam on top of your pretty in pink latte at home.

-Hibiscus is earthy, floral, and a bit fruity.
-So you might not automatically think that a creamy hibiscus tea latte would work but it absolutely does.
-And it's also known as a tea that helps balance hormones and supports fertility.
-As a woman managing PCOS, I love that little fun fact.
+Can I drink hibiscus tea if I have PCOS?
+Hibiscus flower tea is also known as a tea that helps balance hormones and supports fertility.
+As a woman managing PCOS symptoms and root cause, I love that little fun fact.
 Even better, other benefits of zobo include:

 - Aids in digestion